As a beginner, what do I need to start welding?

 Another great machine for TIG welders is the YESWELDER TIG ACDC.

 This is a mid to low-cost TIG welding machine with 200 Amp HF TIG Torch, Stick, and Arc and Dual Voltage of 110V and 220V.
-The machine has durable parts, an excellent warranty, great customer support, and an aluminium weld.
+The machine has durable parts, an excellent warranty, great customer support, and an aluminum weld.

 The welder is very easy to set up and use and supports controls for start and end amps.
 The company provides great customer service.